grupoflux/Project-Guidelines/README.md

 # Project-Guidelines
-Main guidelines for the project management
+Main guidelines for the project management can be seen at https://grupoflux.github.io/Project-Guidelines/